mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

 <br>
 **(The new CIDR that we have provided for this tutotrial is: 10.202.0.0/16)** <br>
 ![ciderrangeJPG](https://github.com/mindmotivate/multicloudclass/assets/130941970/1b419ebb-ef2a-4558-839f-12ad07e6af87)<br>

 **For addtional insights regarding CIDR please click the following link:**[AZURE::CIDR Notation](https://devblogs.microsoft.com/premier-developer/understanding-cidr-notation-when-designing-azure-virtual-networks-and-subnets/)<br>
 <br>
 <br>
+After the new CIDR has been added, delete old one from the subnet list

 **Subnet IP Addresses**: <br>
 Here we will establish our subnet ip addresses<br>
 As always, we will plan our subnets by utilizing a planning sheet:<br>